 Students must have approval from the International Center and the academic department/academic adviser before taking a reduced course load.
 There are only a few reasons that the United States government has approved for students in F-1/J-1 status to be enrolled less than full-time, which are explained below.

-- For Reasons 1–3 listed below, the form is due by the add/drop deadline.
+- For Reasons 1–2 listed below, the request is due by the add/drop deadline.

-- For Reasons 4–6 listed below, you must bring the form to the IC to meet with an adviser before dropping or withdrawing from the course.
+- For Reasons 3–4 listed below, you must consult with an international student adviser before dropping or withdrawing from course(s).

 Failure to follow these instructions may result in a violation of status!